 Opioids can cause sleep-related breathing disorders such as sleep apnea syndromes (including central sleep apnea [CSA]) and hypoxia (including sleep-related hypoxemia).
 Opioid use increases the risk of CSA in a dose-dependent fashion.
 Evaluate patients on an ongoing basis for the onset of a new sleep apnea, or a worsening of an existing sleep apnea.
-In these patients, consider reducing or stopping the opioid treatment if appropriate, using best practices for tapering of opioids (see 7 WARNINGS AND PRECAUTIONS, Dependence/Tolerance; 4 DOSAGE AND ADMINISTRATION, Adjustment or Reduction of Dosage).
+In these patients, consider reducing or stopping the opioid treatment if appropriate, using best practices for tapering of opioids (see 7 WARNINGS AND PRECAUTIONS, Dependence/Tolerance and 4.2 Recommended Dose and Dosage adjustment).